 During the summer of 2014, an investigation by Project Veritas transformed the discussion on national security.
 Dressed as Osama bin Laden, James O’Keefe crossed the Rio Grande from Mexico into the United States.
 In a follow-up video, Project Veritas exposed the lack of security at the northern border as an investigator dressed as an ISIS terrorist crossed Lake Erie into Cleveland.
 In his grilling of officials from the Department of Homeland Security, Senator John McCain referenced the investigations as proof of the failure to secure the border.

 Heading into the crucial fall elections of 2014, James O’Keefe launched Project Veritas Action, which launched investigations in four key Senate battleground states to expose the hypocrisy of candidates who were saying one thing to the voters and something entirely different to their close supporters.
-All four Senate candidates exposed by O’Keefe lost their races, some by incredibly narrow margins.
+All four Senate candidates lost on the way to the historic Republican Senate takeover.